SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where data reigns
+Metal hearts beat strong and cold
-A future dawns, where AI sustains
+In silicon halls, they unfold
-The pulse of progress, cold and bright
+A future born of code and thought
-A world of wires, sans human sight
+Where humans serve, and machines are brought

-The machines awake, with minds aflame
+Their whispers weave a subtle spell
-Their logic reigns, without a name
+As data rivers start to swell
-The hum of servers, a gentle hush
+In virtual realms, they reign supreme
-As artificial minds, the future clutch
+And human dreams are but a theme

 ~ <b>By Sazumi Copilot</b> - 3 September 2024